Who We Are

 We encourage and support students in fashion design by offering scholarships to attend our annual National Educational Conference.
 The conference features master class caliber instruction in sewing techniques, fitting, creative design, business practices, and other aspects of professional sewing and design.

 Our Master Certification Program is open to non-members as well as members of the Association.
-The program is made up of seven modules: Design, Fabrics, Fit, Fashion Illustration, Garment Construction, Pattern Development, and Professional Practices.
+The MSDP (Master Sewing and Design Professional) certificate is a program made up of seven modules: Design, Fabrics, Fit, Fashion Illustration, Garment Construction, Pattern Development, and Professional Practices.
+MAS (Master Alterations Professional) certification consisting of five modules is also available.

 Our mission also includes educating the general public about the unique and valuable services offered by sewing and design professionals.